-- 7. An ambulance service. - 8.
-Any other service provided by a provider for, or purportedly for, the care or treatment of another person. - 9. service provided A by an audiologist, dispenser, dietitian, audiometrist, optical prosthetist, dental prosthetist, psychotherapist, medical radiation science professional, podiatrist, therapeutic counsellor or any other service of a professional or technical nature provided for, or purportedly for, the care or treatment of another person or in support of a health service. - 10.
+- sch.
+1 - 7.
+An ambulance service. - 8.
+Any other service provided by a provider for, or purportedly for, the care or treatment of another person. - 9. Α service provided by audiologist, an dietitian, audiometrist. optical dispenser, prosthetist, dental prosthetist, psychotherapist, medical radiation science professional, podiatrist, therapeutic counsellor or any other service of a professional or technical nature provided for, or purportedly for, the care or treatment of another person or in support of a health service. - 10.
 A service provided by a practitioner of massage, naturopathy or acupuncture or in another natural or alternative health care or diagnostic field. - 11.
 The provision of information relating to the promotion or provision of health care or to health education. - 11A.
 A service provided at a hospital or health institution for the temporary storage of human remains as defined in the Burial and Cremation Act 2002. - 12.
 Any other service provided by a person registered by a registration board.